ACA enrollment reopens as SCOTUS decision looms

 Packard said “people should still sign up and get covered now,” saying she’s also optimistic the ACA will survive.

-She said Congress should pass health care reforms in the $1.9 trillion COVID-19 package proposed by President Donald Trump, which are meant to bring down costs and further expand access.
+She said Congress should pass health care reforms in the $1.9 trillion COVID-19 package proposed by President Joe Biden, which are meant to bring down costs and further expand access.